zigtur/Rareskills-Solidity-Bootcamp/Week5-10/Week5/README.md

 ## Day4 - Unsafe number casting
 ### Capture The Ether - Guess the secret number
 There are only 256 values possibles for a uint8 (0 to 255).
-We just need to test all values and find the number that gives the answer hash.
+We just need to off-chain test all values and find the number that gives the answer hash.